tindyc/seedlink/README.md

 #### Home Page:

   * **Navigation Bar/Footer**: For easy navigation across the site and to external resources such as social media pages.
-  * **Website Logo**: To easily identify the 'Crypto Connect’' site branding.
+  * **Website Logo**: To easily identify the 'SeedLink’' site branding.
   * **Site Features**: To easily provide users with an overview of the website’s features.

 #### My Profile:
- * **Profile Card**: To easily provide users key information of their own profile, including visual image, type of member, full name, birthday, location, job title, interests, experience and date joined.
+ * **Profile Card**: To easily provide users key information of their own profile, including visual image, type of member, full name, birthday, location and date joined.
  * **Update Profile Button**: To allow users to edit their profile with easy access.

 #### Sign In Page: